synthetics.check.run span

 Trace propagation

 W3C traceparent injected into every browser check HTTP request.
-Your backend instruments pick it up — the synthetic check and the backend trace become one distributed trace in your observability backend.
+Your backend instruments pick it up, so the synthetic check and the backend trace become one distributed trace in your observability backend.

 # Browser check emits root span